 Hentinger brought on the full fury of Humphrey during chow three weeks after arriving at Basic Training.
 2nd Platoon had the policy of ordering recruits in a staggered line and then quizzing them with various bits of military knowledge.
 This information was readily available to the soldiers in an Army issued “Smart-book.”

 “I mean, we gave him all the tools he needed to flourish, but when I quizzed him on the muzzle velocity of a 1964 Czechoslovakian modified Kalashnikov assault rifle, he just stared blankly ahead.
-I’m going to be honest, I kind of lost my cool,” said SGT Humphrey.
+I’m going to be honest, I kind of lost my cool,” said Humphrey.

 “I mean, who did this kid think he was to come into my DFAC and spit on the American flag?”

-After failing to answer the question, Drill Sergeant Humphrey ordered Hentinger to the back of the chow line, where Hentinger would plot his later infractions.
+After failing to answer the question, Humphrey ordered Hentinger to the back of the chow line, where Hentinger would plot his later infractions.
 After grabbing a tray, Hentinger proceeded through the chow line.
 The recruit stopped only to open a small plastic case and get what is commonly referred to as a ‘fat-cake.’

 “I was at a table of soldiers, making sure they got a proper amount of nutrition when I heard the hinge of that fat-cake door swing open.
-I smelt the delicious sugariness of the fat-cakes.
+I smelled the delicious sugariness of the fat-cakes.
 That’s forbidden fruit in there.
 Real no-go type stuff.
 I walked over and explained that to Private Hentinger,” said Humphrey, still visibly angry at the thought of a recruit eating dessert.

 “Drill Sergeant fucking lost it,” said Private Nathan Shill, also eating lunch that day, “At one moment he was banging on the table and yelling at us to shove our meatloaf into our [expletive deleted].
 Then his head turned, and he raised his eyebrow.
 He looked at the Hentinger guy.
 The rest was like a blur.”